NeuralMatrix: Compute the Entire Neural Networks with Linear Matrix Operations for Efficient Inference: Model Performance and Computation Cost

-In this section, We first verify the inference accuracy after different DNNs are transformed to the linear matrix operations by the proposed NeuralMatrix.
-Next, we compare the computation efficiency of NeuralMatrix on an FPGA implemented GEMM accelerator with existing general-purpose and application-specific computation platforms to showcase the computation efficiency of NeuralMatrix.
+This section verifies the inference accuracy and model parameter sizes after different DNNs are transformed into linear matrix operations using the proposed \textit{NeuralMatrix}.
+Next, we compare the computational efficiency with a FPGA-based General Matrix Multiplication (GEMM) accelerator with existing general-purpose and application-specific computation platforms.
+This evaluation proves the benefits of \textit{NeuralMatrix} in terms of accuracy, model size, and computational efficiency.